-I found 1x4 vinyl labels that are inkjet compatible.
-2 of these labels fit, going around the sides of my 4oz jars, so essentially I have a front label and a back label. * I've attached photos of alternate versions as well *
+I found 1x4 vinyl labels here that are inkjet compatible.
+Two of these labels fit, going around the sides of my 4oz jars, so essentially I have a front label and a back label. * I've attached photos of alternate versions as well *

 I printed out 2 sheets of labels, as I ended up with 19-4oz containers of Body Butter for this batch.

 - Clean oil off the outside of jar